The Blue Laced Red Wyandotte is a type of Wyandotte chicken known for its adorable appearance.

 Although the variety is newer in the United States of America in comparison to other varieties of Wyandotte chicken, it has gained fast popularity because of its stunning plumage.

-This article will discuss everything you need to know about the Blue Laced Red Wyandotte chickens.
+This article will discuss everything you need about the Blue Laced Red Wyandotte chickens.

 If you plan to add this variety to your backyard flock, you have come to the right place.
 Keep reading to learn more.